romkatv/powerlevel10k/README.md

 #### Change the color palette used by your terminal

-How exactly you change the terminal color pallete (a.k.a. color scheme, or theme) depends on the kind of terminal you are using.
+How exactly you change the terminal color palette (a.k.a. color scheme, or theme) depends on the kind of terminal you are using.
 Look around in terminal's settings/preferences or consult documentation.